marcojrfurtado/bookweave/README.md

 * Search: bookweave relies on [ArQL](https://github.com/ArweaveTeam/arweave-js) for providing search capabilities.
 For this reason, only exact matches for author, title or ISBN are supported.
 The matching is, however, case-insensitive;

 * ISBN: Given that only exact matches are enabled, ISBN should be the most appropriate search option to be used.
 However, there is not a good way to obtain them most of the time.
 You would think that most epub files would use this field as an identifier, but that is not the case.
 ISBN is just not provided as part of the metadata lots of times.
-If you have a suggestion, please make sure to raise an issue.
+If you have a suggestion, please make sure to raise an issue;

+* Confirmation: The app will return success after an upload attempt whenever it receives a 200 status from Arweave when signing a transaction.
+That transaction still needs to be propagated on the network.
+If there is any instability with the network, and there has been a problem with it, we would not be able to alert the user, as we do not track it.

 ## FAQ